Goal: Practice using npm and webpack to streamline your development process.

 Create a journaling website where a user can write entries including at least a title and body.
 Create

 getTeaser to return the first sentence of the entry.
 If the sentence is over 8 words, only display those first 8 words.
-Be sure to call this method from your front-end file to display the results as well, whenever a new journal entry is created.

 For example, here is a sequence of turns: